CQZYQ1994/markdown-cv/index.md

 `2017 - now`
 __Nanjing University of Aeronautics and Astronautics, China__

-- M.A , in Computer Technology
+- M.A, in Computer Technology

 `2013 - 2017`
 __Xi\`an University of Posts & Telecommunications, China__

-- B.A in Computer Science and Technology, concentration in software development
+- B.A, in Computer Science and Technology, concentration in software development

 ## Course